 We sometimes share your personal data with trusted third parties, including:

-Any member of our Group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.
+- Any member of the Alcumus group of companies, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006 (and as outlined above).

-technology companies who support our website and other online systems (for example, our software development partner, MMT Digital);
+- technology companies who support our website and other online systems (for example, our software hosting and development partners);

-data insight companies to ensure your details are up to date and accurate; and
+- data insight companies for the purposes of research, profiling and to ensure your details are up to date and accurate;

 We may disclose your personal information to third parties for their own purposes in very specific circumstances, including:

-With your consent, given at the time you supply your personal data, we may pass that data to a third party for their direct marketing purposes.
+- With your consent, given at the time you supply your personal data, we may pass that data to a third party who provides member benefits for their direct marketing purposes (in relation to promoted member benefits only).
+These third parties are currently Tradepoint (B&Q PLC) and Bionic Services Limited.

-If we decide to expand, reduce or sell any company in the Group or substantially all of its assets, in which case personal data regarding our customers will be transferred to the new owner, under the terms of this Privacy Notice.
+- If we decide to expand, reduce or sell any Alcumus company or substantially all of its assets, in which case personal data regarding our customers will be transferred to the new owner, under the terms of this Privacy Notice.

 5. How long do we keep your information